PeruZee/PlanetFunderInitiative/README.md

+# WHO WE ARE

-# A Blockchain-based transparent charitable gaming platform
+A Blockchain-ledger based transparent and charitable gaming platform.

-# Lotto Dice
+# The First: 50/50 Lotto Dice

 1. The dice is rolled as many times as there are participants.
 2. The dice has as many sides as there are participants.
 3. The lottery is choice-less and held every 12 hours (720 minutes).
+4. 10% Loser cashback.
+50% Winner pool (60%)

 **[Example 1: 10d10]**